Why E-Bike Riders Should Understand MIPS Helmet Technology

-E bike MIPS helmet technology is transforming rider safety in 2025.
+E-bike MIPS helmet technology is transforming rider safety.
 As e-bikes continue to rise in popularity, questions of rider safety have taken on new urgency.
 With higher average speeds, increased weight, and frequent use in mixed-traffic environments, e-bike accidents often involve forces that exceed those experienced in traditional cycling.
 These conditions demand advancements in protective gear, particularly helmets.

 To understand why MIPS has become a fixture in so many helmets, we need to start with the meaning behind the name itself.